dev-diaries41/notify/README.md

 The `Notify` class is a versatile utility designed for sending notifications through various channels, such as email, Telegram, and Discord.
 It offers developers a straightforward and unified interface, making it easy to seamlessly integrate notification functionality into their applications.
 The documentation is using module syntax throughout.

 Notify is a fundamental aspect of an automated AI task system that I am building by integrating Notify with Langhchain Agents.
-For more details, refer to the documentation [here](https://devdiaries41.substack.com/p/autonomous-task-system).
+Read more [here](https://devdiaries41.substack.com/p/autonomous-task-system).

 ## How to Install